 Q: How can I get an editor to look at my story?

 A: The SCBWI has a conference each year that you should attend.
 Also, there are numerous regional conferences where you can show your manuscripts to real live editors who are looking for unpublished authors with good stories.

 Q: I have written a children’s book story.
 Can you recommend an agent I can contact?

 A: It is very difficult to find an agent for children’s books unless you have been published!
 Your best bet is to focus your attention on getting your first book published.
 Once you are published, especially if your book is popular, you will have a much easier time finding someone with clout to handle your wheeling and dealings for you.
-To start off with you could have your “boiler plate” contract, your publisher sends you, Brightexamined by a lawyer with literary contract experience.
-Many authors of agent their own books very successfully.
+To start off with, you could have your “boiler plate” contract, which your publisher sends you, examined by a lawyer with literary contract experience.
+Many authors act as agent for their own books very successfully.
 There are several books in print designed to guide an aspiring author through the business side of their craft.
 One I would suggest is How to be Your Own Literary Agent.

 Q: How can I be sure a publisher will not take my story, alter it and use it to create another book?